Jordan Dechtman | April 25, 2024

 Financial advisors specialize in creating personalized financial plans and strategies that encompass multiple facets of financial well-being.

-Understanding these differences is essential for making better financial decisions.
+Understanding these differences can help in making better financial decisions.
 Recognizing that tax advisors may have a narrower scope can help individuals seek comprehensive financial planning services from financial advisors when needed.
 By partnering with skilled financial planners, individuals can benefit from a broader range of services that align with their long-term financial objectives, providing a more holistic and integrated approach to managing their finances.

 Simply put, in many cases an individual would benefit from both a financial planner and a tax advisor.

-If you are not one hundred percent sure that you are on the right track to reaching your financial goals, or questioning if your tax burden is as low as possible, you would benefit from a financial planner.
+If you are not one hundred percent sure that you are on the right track to reaching your financial goals, or questioning if your tax burden is as low as possible, we feel you would would benefit from a financial planner.
 In particular, this approach may benefit:

 Often, we have found it preferable to start with a financial advisor to create a plan and roadmap.
 The financial planner can help you get in touch with the right people if it becomes necessary to include other professionals.